csp-inc/VermontTerrestrialPassageTool.jl/README.md

 # VermontTerrestrialPassageTool.jl

 Compute and summarize connectivity around road culverts in Vermont.
 This package was built under an assumption that spatial data will have projections with units of meters. **All input data should be in the same projection to guarantee functionality**.
+You will need Julia 1.5 or higher to use this package.

 ## Installation
 ```julia